aliciazaludova/css-zen-garden/README.md

 # CSS Zen Garden
 ## Description
-This project's objective was to create a static html page that puts CSS skills to work.
+This project's objective was to create a static HTML page that puts CSS skills to work.
 The goal was to create as much of a likeness as possible (within time constraints) to a page of our selection on the site [CSS Zen Garden](http://www.csszengarden.com/).
-[Here is the design I chose to replicate.](http://www.csszengarden.com/143/).
-This was our first assignment in my cohort at NSS.
+[Here is the design I chose to replicate.](http://www.csszengarden.com/143/) This was our first assignment in my cohort at NSS.

 [View assignment here](https://github.com/nss-nightclass-projects/exercise-vault/blob/master/CSS_zen_garden_challenge.md)